devsfm/dev-setup/guides/SSH-setup-guide.md

-Guide to set up separate GitHub configurations for personal and work accounts using SSH keys.

 # GitHub SSH Setup for Personal and Work Accounts

 This guide walks through setting up separate SSH keys for your personal and work GitHub accounts.
 It configures Git to use different keys based on the repository directory.